manussekhar/German_Notes/Grammatik/Wechselpräpositionen.md

     - Accusative: Sie geht in den Park.
 (She goes into the park.)
     - Dative: Sie ist im Park.
 (She is in the park.) (im = in + dem)
 5. **neben** (next to, beside):
-    - Accusative: Das Telefon liegt neben das Buch.
+    - Accusative: Er stellt das Buch neben den Computer.
 (The phone is next to the book.)
     - Dative: Das Telefon liegt neben dem Buch.
 (The phone is next to the book.)
 6. **über** (over, above):
     - Accusative: Das Flugzeug fliegt über den Wolken.
 (The airplane is flying over the clouds.)